riyabhattacharjee123/satellite-ground-segment/README.md

 - Uses the Skyfield library to calculate where it is right now
 - Every 5 seconds it calculates its distance to Darmstadt, Germany using the Haversine formula
 - Outside the 5000 km range: sends a simple heartbeat with just position data
-- Inside the 5000 km range (access window): samples a temperature, runs it through the AI, and sends telemetry with an anomaly flag
+- Inside the 5000 km range (access window): reads the real surface temperature from the NetCDF map at its current lat/lon using xarray, runs it through the AI, and sends telemetry with an anomaly flag
+- If the NetCDF file is not available, it falls back to a simulated temperature reading so the satellite keeps running
 - If the ground station is unreachable, it carries on silently and tries again next cycle

 **saliency_engine.py**